aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/axisbins/_index.md

 ### getUnderflow() {#getUnderflow--}

 <b>@deprecated.</b> Please use the 'underflow' property instead.
-Gets or set the underflow of axis bins
+Gets or sets the underflow of axis bins

 ```javascript
 getUnderflow() : number;